 5. Once the time is up, use tongs to place the eggs into the ice bath to stop the cooking process.
 Let them sit in the ice bath until they’re cool enough to handle.

 6. Once the eggs are cool enough to handle, crack the peel on the edge of the bowl or a countertop, and roll them to crack the peel all around.
+Peel eggs under running cold water for easier shell removal.
+It forces water under the membrane for easier shell removal.
 Gently peel off the shell and ENJOY!
 I love topping my hard boiled eggs with Franks Hot Sauce & sea salt!